the-james-burton/testing-workshop-junit5/README.md

 Using this technique, you can now implement the test **GraphUtils.shouldFindTheShortestPath()**.
 A function is already provided which will give you a sample graph.
 You can use it to help arrange your test data prior to executing the test.
 Your method source is not provided - you will need to write it yourself.

+## Exercise 10 : Dynamic Tests

+Let's take a quick look at JUnit 5 dynamic tests.
+You can learn about this feature in the [Guide to Dynamic Tests in Junit 5](https://www.baeldung.com/junit5-dynamic-tests).
+In a nutshell, dynamic tests are created by your code and are only really limited by your imagination!
+In practice, there are few compelling reasons to use a dynamic test.
+Try searching your company repo for usages and see what you find.
+They can find use in permutation and combination testing such as that found within the [Chronicle Test Framework](https://github.com/OpenHFT/Chronicle-Test-Framework).

+In the **GraphUtilsTest** class, implement the **shouldAlwaysCalculateRoute()** so that it asserts a route is found between two randomly chosen nodes at least ten times.
+You will need to change the return type and add the required annotation.

 Dynamic tests
 1. NetworkServiceImplTest